atom/flight-manual.atom.io/content/getting-started/sections/installing-atom.md

 {{#mac}}

-"Automatically Update" is enabled by default in Core Settings of the [Settings View](https://flight-manual.atom.io/getting-started/sections/atom-basics/#settings-and-preferences), which will allow Atom of check for updates automatically.
+"Automatically Update" is enabled by default in Core Settings of the [Settings View](https://flight-manual.atom.io/getting-started/sections/atom-basics/#settings-and-preferences), which will allow Atom to check for updates automatically.
 If you disable this setting you can update Atom manually.

 To perform a manual update: